PassiveModding/sentimental/readme.md

 gcloud services enable cloudresourcemanager.googleapis.com
 ```

-Note: some of these apis require billing to be enabled.
+Note: some of these apis require billing to be enabled. [^billing-footnote]
+[^billing-footnote]: If you have not already enabled billing for your project, you can do so by running the following command: `gcloud beta billing projects link $PROJECT_ID --billing-account=<billing-account-id>`

 #### Enable Datastore mode for Firestore/App Engine

-This is a manual step that needs to be done in the GCP console.
+This is a manual step that needs to be done in the GCP console.[^datastore-mode-footnote]
+[^datastore-mode-footnote]: Datastore mode is required for the consumer function to be able to write to Datastore.
+If you do not enable this, you will get an error when the consumer function tries to write to Datastore.
+You can only have one mode in a project, so if you already have Firestore mode enabled in your project already it may be better to create a new project for this deployment.
+You can read more about it here: [Datastore Mode](https://cloud.google.com/datastore/docs/firestore-or-datastore#datastore_mode)
  - [Data store Settings](https://console.cloud.google.com/datastore/welcome)

 ![Datastore Mode](./images/datastore_mode.png)

-### CI/CD Setup
-The CI/CD pipeline is configured using Github Actions.
-The workflow is triggered on every push to the `main` branch.
-The workflow is designed to deploy the required infrastructure and functions to GCP using terraform.

 #### Terraform

 Follow the outlined steps for the creation and management of required Google Cloud resources:

-1. Create a bucket in your GCP project for backend purposes.
+1. Create a bucket in your GCP project for backend purposes.[^backend-bucket-footnote]

+[^backend-bucket-footnote]: The backend bucket is used to store the terraform state file.
+This is required for terraform to manage the infrastructure.
+You can read more about it here: [Terraform Backend](https://www.terraform.io/docs/language/settings/backends/gcs.html).
+You can re-use an existing bucket but ensure that the service account you use has the required permissions to read and write to the bucket.

 ```bash
 gsutil mb gs://<bucket-name>
 ```